denimoll/dt-report-generator/README.md

 - [x] *Icon*.
 Create an icon for tool and add a favicon.
 - [x] *Secure use as a service*.
 Add the ability to define trusted addresses (SSRF exclusion) or disable URL and token selection by setting default values.
 - [x] *Vulnerability prioritization*.
 Implement logic that will help assess which vulnerabilities require priority fixing.
+- [x] *Docs*.
+Add a documentation or just more info in readme.md for advansed settings (like custom port, use specific version and etc.)
 - [ ] *Optimization*.
 Add a Database for fast search.
-- [ ] *Docs*.
-Add a documentation or just more info in readme.md for advansed settings (like custom port, use specific version and etc.)
 - [ ] *Specification*.
 Add a swagger / more info for API Endpoint like parameters in and out.
 - [ ] *Graph*.
-Manage deep of graph.
+Manage deep of graph and add info to report about graph_level.